Nicholas I Kőszegi: Early career

 Henry Kőszegi and his sons returned from Bohemia to Hungary following Stephen's death in the summer of 1272.
 His ten-year-old son Ladislaus IV ascended the throne.
 During his minority, many groupings of barons fought against each other for supreme power.
 The arriving Henry Kőszegi brutally murdered Ladislaus' cousin, Béla of Macsó, the only adult male member of the Árpád dynasty.
 The Kőszegis entered alliance with the Gutkeleds and the Geregyes, forming one of the two main baronial groups (the other one was dominated by the Csák and Monoszló clans).
 Nicholas' father became a key figure in the early stage of the era of so-called feudal anarchy.
 When Henry extended his dominance in the royal council, Nicholas served as ispán of Szana County in Lower Slavonia, from 1273 to 1274, where his father acted as ban.
+Nicholas participated in the Bohemian–Hungarian War in 1273, under the commandment of his father.
+He was present at Laa in August 1273, when Henry's army looted the surrounding town for two days.
 Subsequently, Nicholas was styled as ispán of Rojcsa (today Rovišće, Croatia), which laid in the territory of Križevci (Kőrös) County, in the period between 1274 and 1279.
 In late September 1274, Peter Csák defeated the united forces of the Kőszegis and the Gutkeleds at the Battle of Föveny.
 Henry Kőszegi was killed, but his sons Nicholas and Ivan managed to flee the battlefield, withdrawing their troops to the borderlands between Hungary and Austria.
 Thereafter Peter Csák and the young Ladislaus IV gathered an army against the Kőszegis' domain in the autumn of 1274; their troops marched into Western Hungary, pillaging the brothers' landholdings.
 Nicholas and Ivan barricaded themselves in the castle of Szalónak (present-day Stadtschlaining, Austria).
 The royal army besieged the fort, but failed to capture it because of the coming winter.
 Through his ambitious and unscrupulous sons, the Kőszegi family survived their paterfamilias' death.